-4.3.1.
-Model Selection
+4.3.1 Model Selection

 A portion of the structure which is capable of simulating the response of the entire structure, and which will represent conditions providing the least margin of safety, shall be selected for testing.
-Foundation conditions shall be simulated in a manner representing the most adverse anticipated conditions that may exist in a complete structure in the field.
+Foundation conditions shall be simulated in a manner representing the most adverse conditions that may exist in a complete structure in the field.

-4.3.2.
-Loading
+4.3.2 Loading

-Superimposed loads shall be applied in a manner which will result in conditions equal to or more adverse than the conditions in the full-scale structure which provide the least margin of safety.
+"Superimposed loads" shall be applied in a manner which will result in conditions equal to or more adverse than the conditions in the full-scale structure which provide the least margin of safety.

-4.4.1.
-Horizontal Deflection Under Dead and Wind Load
+4.4.1 Lateral Deflection under Dead and Wind Load

-At a load level of 0.9D + 1.1H, the horizontal deflection due to the superimposed load of 1.1H shall not exceed the following:
+At a load level of 0.9D + 1.1H the lateral deflection due to a superimposed load of 1.1H shall not exceed the following: